 - Make sure the food is moderate in both protein and carbs.

-Consume 30 to 40 grams of carbohydrates for every 45- to 60-minute of exercise.
-A gel pack is usually a good choice.
-These deliver about 25 to 30 grams of easily digestible carbs.
+Now, let’s talk about fueling during a long run.
+If you’re planning to run for more than 90 minutes, it’s important to consume 30 to 40 grams of carbohydrates for every 45- to 60 minutes of exercise.
+A gel pack is usually a good choice, delivering about 25 to 30 grams of easily digestible carbs.

 Eat Post Run